NU-MSR/msr-site/_posts/2014-07-29-pick-and-place-baxter-demo.md

 requirements:      [OpenCV ROS package (cv2 and CvBridge),
                    Rethink Robotics Baxter robot,
                    Properly configured workspace for Baxter robot]
-overview:          In this project, you will use OpenCV to detect an object in Baxter's
+overview:          Use OpenCV to detect an object in Baxter's workspace and implement
-                   workspace
-                   and implement motion and grasp planning to manipulate one of Baxter's arms to grasp the object.
+                   motion and graps planning to manipulate one of Baxter's arms to grasp the object.
 demo-instructions: ["Make sure 'Enable Networking' is unchecked in the networking menu of your
                    computer",
                    "Ensure that Baxter's ethernet cable is connected to your computer",